 In addition to contributing to leaky gut, the inability to break down protein foods into useable amino acids can lead to deficiencies and widespread problems.
 This may contribute to symptoms like fatigue, mood-related problems, poor skin health, hair loss and much more.

-HCL also facilitates absorption of other micronutrients, including vitamin B12, calcium, magnesium, zinc, copper, iron, selenium and boron.
-(15) Vitamin B12 is only properly absorbed in a highly acidic stomach, so low stomach acid can contribute to vitamin B12 deficiency.
+Hydrochloric acid also facilitates absorption of other micronutrients, including vitamin B12, calcium, magnesium, zinc, copper, iron, selenium and boron.
+(Vitamin B12 is only properly absorbed in a highly acidic stomach, so low stomach acid can contribute to vitamin B12 deficiency.
 In fact, this is why people using proton pump inhibitors are known to be at an increased risk of having very low vitamin B12 levels.
-(16) Because it can interfere with absorption of essential minerals, lack or suppression of HCL has been associated with increase in osteoporosis and bone fractures.
-(17)

-Certain foods and lifestyle habits can help balance production of HCL and limit symptoms like acid reflux.
+Certain foods and lifestyle habits can help balance production of hydrochloric acid and limit symptoms like acid reflux.
 Below are foods to incorporate into your diet and other tips to overcome problems related to insufficient stomach acid:

 1. Take Apple Cider Vinegar Before Meals